The defining feature of being human is

 HELLO, I'M ELLE-

-a registered Clinical Psychotherapist,
+registered Clinical Psychotherapist,

-relational trauma specialist &
+relational/complex trauma specialist &

 expert on human relational needs.